Marussia miss final pre-season F1 test session after failed crash test

 It means the struggling team will arrive at the first race of the season in Melbourne next month having never run their new car.

-"The team will not take part in the final pre-season test and will focus its efforts on repeating the crash test at the end of the week,"
+"The team will not take part in the final pre-season test and will focus its efforts on repeating the crash test at the end of the week," they revealed.

 - Marussia is a Russian supercar marque

 - Founded in 2007 and based in Moscow.